tristedw/omega/README.md

 python omega.py
 ```
 # usage
 The keyword is "Omega" so once the application states that it is "Listening..." speak "Omega" wait for the ding sound and ask it a command.
 You may need to setup snowboy and add the files from the installation into the omega directory, if so watch [this](https://www.youtube.com/watch?v=mUEm05ZAhhI) video.
 If you want to cast to Plex you will need to install both the Chromecast plugin for Plex and also setup FlexTV, which can be done [here](https://github.com/d8ahazard/FlexTV).
+Omega also does not record conversations outside of you saying the keyword, as it is using [snowboy](https://snowboy.kitt.ai/).
 # commands
-The current commands you can ask it is:
+The current commands you can ask it is: (You have to say the hotword and hear the 'ding' before asking)

   1. Turn on or off a smart device configureable ip in the config.ini file

     Say 'Turn off [device]' to turn a configured device off
     Say 'Turn on' [device]' to turn a configured device on

   2. Cast to a chromecast with Plex, or YouTube.

     Say 'chromecast stream youtube [youtube video name or channel name]'(will get the latest video if you say channel)

   3. Weather based on geoip and using openweathermap

     Say anything close to what's the weather (multiple keywords for less remembering)

   4. Date and time.

     Say anything close to what's the time

 # WIP commands
 Soon to be released commands, also I do have this working currently but they are not stable: